DevGreick/Vtotalscan/config.md

 3. Copie a chave exibida.

 ### Configuração no ThreatSpy
-Na primeira vez que você executar uma análise de IOCs, o ThreatSpy solicitará a chave do VirusTotal.
+Na primeira vez que você executar, o ThreatSpy solicitará a chave do VirusTotal.
 Cole-a no campo correspondente.

 ---